fbpx

 Fun things to do with your friends at home

-1. Play games
+1. Play a board game

 You and your friends probably have a few board games lying around.
 Gather them up and host a board game night.

+Playing board games with friends is a fantastic way to connect, have fun, and engage in friendly competition.
 Even if you have to buy a brand-new game, the cost will still be relatively low if you split it between several friends.
 For inspiration, check out this list of 50 classic board games and Polygon’s list of the best board games.

 Card games

-Card games such as poker, blackjack, spoons, and rummy are fun and cost nothing to play if you already have a deck of cards.
-If you’d like to try a new game, check out this guide to 40 different games and their rules.
+Games such as poker, blackjack, spoons, and rummy are fun and cost nothing to play if you already have a deck of cards.

 Other games to try

-Classic party games, such as Charades, Apples to Apples, and Sardines are simple and fun.
+Playing these games with friends can bring a lot of laughter and enjoyment.
 You could also play quick “Minute To Win It” games (check out this list for instructions and ideas), video games, or tabletop RPGs.

-2. Have a clothing/DVD/book/game swap
+2. Have a swap meeting for clothing, DVDs, books, or games

 3. Host a potluck lunch or dinner